Beijing bars and clubs areas

-At the west side of Chaoyang Park (朝阳公园; Cháoyáng Gōngyuán) is a newer bar area with western restaurants and bars, also priced in a western manner.
-A modest meal goes for around 50 RMB, while if you really want to stuff yourself, prepare to pay over 100 RMB.
+At the west side of Chaoyang Park (朝阳公园; Cháoyáng Gōngyuán) is a newer bar area with western restaurants and bars, and western prices.
+A modest meal goes for around 50 RMB, but if you really want to stuff yourself, prepare to pay over 100 RMB.

 Near Hutong School Club Obiwan, a two-store building at the shore of Xihai Lake, offers a good combination of affordable drinks, great food and a nice atmosphere.
 They organise many events and it could be a perfect spot to hang out after a hard day.
 They are located a few hundred metres south of Jishuitan subway station.

 Karaoke: If you want to have fun in the local way, karaoke (卡拉OK; kălā OK), also often called KTV, is the perfect choice.
 It’s not about singing well, it’s about singing.
 There is a big KTV bar on the west side of the Workers’ Stadium (工体; Gōngtĭ) called Kāixīn Yìbăi (开心100).
 They have various sizes of private rooms available depending on the number of people in the group, the smallest ones are suitable for 1-3 persons, and the bigger ones for more than 10 people.
 You might have to wait until a room empties up though, it is popular!